benschwarz/postie/README.md

 Drop in postie then navigate to `/postcode` for full API reference.

+* `/postcode/3000` Lists any localities that have said postcode
 * `/postcode/states` Lists the states available
 * `/postcode/state/:name` Lists the postcodes available for each state
 * `/postcode/suburbs` Lists the suburbs available
-* `/postcode/suburb/:name` Returns the postcode information for said suburb
+* `/postcode/suburb/:name` Returns the postcode information for matching suburbs (substring search)

 ### Data source